mattiase/wraptest/README.md

 the letter, whereas the much more recent VT510 differs on a few points, perhaps on purpose.

-No emulator tested so far matches either actual hardware or the specification in STD-070, but some are clearly better than others.
+No emulator tested so far matches the specification in STD-070 and only recent XTerm versions appear to be faithful to actual hardware in this particular respect.

 # Test program